 The Rotary Club of Karrinyup was chartered in 1974 and currently meets on Tuesday evenings at 6.00pm for a 6.30 start.
 It works in and with both the local and wider communities striving to make the world a better place, one project at a time.

-Our current Community Service beneficiaries include, but are not limited to: Australian Rotary Health, Foodbank WA, Australian Alzheimer's Research Foundation, Stirling Women's Centre, My Home Project, Cahoots, City of Stirling Homeless Projects, Ocean Heroes and Camp Quality.
+Our current Community Service beneficiaries include, but are not limited to: Australian Rotary Health, Foodbank WA, Australian Alzheimer's Research Foundation, Stirling Women's Centre, My Home Project, City of Stirling Homeless Projects, Ocean Heroes and Camp Quality.
 Previous major projects included supplying a moblie ear clinic to service communities in the Kimberley region of Western Australia and the Karrinyup Community Men's Shed, now an independent entity.

 In addition, our International Service arm supports Polio Eradication, Interplast, Shelter Box, Bicycles for Humanity and Wheelchairs for Kids, as well as a number of projects in Africa, including a sustainable water supply for an orphanage in Zambia.
-Recipients of Vocational Service funding include the Apprentice Employment Network WA, Dress for Success, Alta-1 and a Vocational Educational Scholarship.
+Recipients of Vocational Service funding include the Apprentice Employment Network WA, Dress for Success, Alta-1, The Pinnacle Foundation and a Vocational Educational Scholarship.
 Our Youth Service committee supports Rotary Youth Exchange, National Youth Science Forum, ConocoPhillips Science Experience, Rotary Adventures in Citizenship and Rotary Youth Program of Enrichment.
 Our Club Service and Membership Committee keep our meetings lively and interesting.

 We acknowledge that we meet on the ancestral lands of the Whadjuk Noongar people.
 We also acknowledge the First Australians as the traditional custodians of the lands and pay our sincere respects to their Elders past, present and emerging.